 Protect your beach treasures in a shadow box to relive your vacation year-round.
 For the background, use a scrap of vintage wallpaper.
 Then adhere your sea fans, sea horses, and shells to the paper and assemble the box.

 Cottage style and old shutters are naturals together.
-Try hanging shutters horizontally for displaying photographs, postcards, letters, and clippings.
+Try hanging shutters horizontally to display photographs, postcards, letters, and clippings.
 If years of paint and weathering prevent your louvers from closing tightly enough to hold the papers, use a small piece of double-stick tape to keep items in place.

 Add interest to any room with rustic or vintage artwork from a flea market or garage sale.
 Choosing a theme gives the display even more character and makes it easier to select pieces from a variety of choices.